delisha02/droitdraft/docs/major_project_documentation_sem_viii.md

 - **Agentic Workflow**: A system design where autonomous "agents" perform specific sub-tasks (e.g., research, extraction, drafting) in a coordinated sequence with a "Refinement Pass."
 - **Ghost Flow**: A novel UX paradigm providing real-time, context-aware inline legal text suggestions using next-token prediction.
 - **Grounded Drafting**: A methodology ensuring that every clause in a generated draft is linked to a retrieved legal source (Statute/Precedent).
-- **One-Shot Generative Extraction**: Using LLMs to extract structured JSON entities from unstructured OCR text by providing a single high-quality example in the prompt.
+- **One-Shot Generative Information Extraction**: Using LLMs to extract structured JSON entities from unstructured OCR text by providing a single high-quality example in the prompt.

 ### ● Fundamental Study Points
 - **Jurisdictional Focus**: Primary emphasis on laws and procedures applicable in **Maharashtra** (Bombay High Court and lower courts) and Central Indian Acts.